nih-cfde/training-and-engagement/docs/CFDE-Internal-Training/Website-Style-Guide/1WebsiteNavStyle.md

 ### Website host and Github branches
 The website is hosted by readthedocs.com.
 The development branch `dev` renders to a private (Admin access required) readthedocs website: https://cfde-training-and-engagement.readthedocs-hosted.com/en/dev/.
 The public-facing branch `stable` renders to a public readthedocs website: https://cfde-training-and-engagement.readthedocs-hosted.com/en/latest/.

-Guidelines for adding or fixing website content are detailed in the [training website release plan](../../TrainingRepoReleasePlan/TrainingRepo-Release-Plan.md).
+Guidelines for adding or fixing website content are detailed in the CFDE's training website release plan.
 To summarize, changes are merged from individual branches to the `dev` branch as pull requests (PR).
 For each public release of the website, `dev` is merged to `stable`.
 Each PR stage requires a form of review specified in the release plan.
 Release notes are generated for each new release and added to the "Releases" page of the website.